 Although some spitting up is normal, and may have a protective function, certain factors may worsen symptoms.

 1. Immature sphincter muscle?

-Reflux is sometimes attributed to an immature sphincter muscle5 which is said to strengthen as the baby grows through their first year (NHS 2015; NCT 2012).
-However Palmer describes this “immaturity” as a perfectly normal phenomenon considering 70% of babies have a “weak” lower esophageal sphincter saying: “This is not an error; it is normal”.
-And fellow author Minchin says the oesophageal sphincter is “beautifully evolved”.
+Reflux is sometimes attributed to an immature sphincter muscle5 which is said to strengthen as the baby grows through their first year 67.
+However author Linda Palmer describes this “immaturity” as a perfectly normal phenomenon considering 70% of babies have a “weak” lower esophageal sphincter saying: “This is not an error; it is normal”.
+And fellow author Maureen Minchin says the oesophageal sphincter is “beautifully evolved”.

 2. Cows’ milk allergy and reflux

 Studies have shown a link between reflux and having an allergy or intolerance to cows’ milk protein (Palmer, 2015).
 There could also be a sensitivity to some other food allergen, excess caffeine or second hand smoke (Kelly Bonyata, 2011).
 If a mother tries removing dairy products from her diet, the symptoms of reflux will improve if her baby is sensitive to cows’ milk protein.
 See Milk Allergy in Babies and Elimination Diet for further information.

 If a baby is reacting to his mother’s diet it makes little sense to move to formula as an answer.
 The cows whose milk is modified into industrial formula also eat foods that could be potential allergens such as grasses (grains), corn, soy, or wheat (Palmer, 2015).